q6r/masteringdecisions/README.md

 # Missing things

 - Decision statistics not implemented yet
+- Update methods for Decisions, Person, Vote, Ballots not implemented yet
-- Authentication not implemented (currently everyone can do everything)
+- Authentication not implemented yet (currently everyone can do everything)

 # Features